 With new brewing innovations storming the market, there’s never been a better time to brew coffee.
 If you’ve always used an auto-drip, make sure you're brewer is doing your coffee justice.
+If you like your coffee cold, check out this in-depth guide to cold brew.
 Or try giving a manual brewer a chance.
 With minimal effort and a little investment you can make a barista quality cup of coffee every time.
 Here’s some tips to get you started.

 There are two methods to choose from.
 If you’re new to the manual brew, we recommend starting with an immersion brewer and then move onto a pour over as your coffee game develops.

 The French Press is what we call the ‘gateway’ coffee brewer.
 Cheap and easy to brew, it produces a full bodied cup in about four minutes.
 Other easy to use champions of the immersion brewing technique are the AeroPress and the Clever Dripper.